 Michael Beverley Innovation Fellowship

-Funded through a £1 million donation from Michael Beverley, a Leeds alumnus and Yorkshire business leader, this pioneering initiative is designed to support early career researchers to achieve impactful research by encouraging cross-disciplinary collaboration, developing partnerships and commercial awareness.
+Funded through a £1 million donation from Michael Beverley, a Leeds alumnus and Yorkshire business leader, the Michael Beverley Innovation Fellowship is designed to develop the next generation of entrepreneurs and support early career researchers (our Fellows) on their innovation and entrepreneurial journey.

-The fellowship consists of four key strands – funding, taught sessions, team mentoring, and networking – providing a comprehensive, 360 approach to supporting researchers.
-This framework enables fellows to build their knowledge, skills and confidence and identify the right pathway for them so that impactful research is a natural outcome.
+The Fellowship consists of four key strands – funding, delivered sessions, coaching support, and networking – providing a comprehensive, 360 approach to supporting researchers.
+This framework enables Fellows to build their knowledge, skills and confidence and identify the right pathway for them so that impactful research is a natural outcome.

 Funding:

-Each fellow receives up to £7,500 in funding to develop a concept such as creating a new policy, service, applied research, or external partnership.
-This helps to raise their profile in the academic arena and places them on a trajectory for future leadership roles within the university.
+We award a number of fellowships per cohort, each receives up to £7,500 in funding to develop a concept such as creating a new policy, service, applied research, or external partnership.
+This helps to raise their profile in the academic arena and places them on a trajectory for future leadership roles within the University.

-Fellows are provided with the tools, techniques and methodologies to disrupt their traditional way of thinking, and are supported in incorporating impact in the early development of their research proposals.
+Fellows are provided with the tools, techniques and methodologies to disrupt their traditional way of thinking.
+This approach helps them to think critically about the wider effect or impact of their research proposals and project work.

-They also hear from inspirational high-profile speakers from business and the wider university community, and engage in interactive workshops designed to inspire and build momentum for their ideas.
-Each session includes protected time for discussion and networking where fellows have the unique opportunity to share ideas with like-minded academics from all disciplines, who may be at a similar stage of their research journey or have experience they can draw upon.
+Fellows listen to inspiring talks from high-profile speakers from business, external organisations and the wider University community.
+They also engage in interactive workshops designed to inspire and build momentum for their ideas.
+Each session includes protected time for discussion and networking where Fellows have a unique opportunity to share ideas with like-minded academics from all disciplines, who may be at a similar stage of their research journey or have experiences they can draw upon.

 Networking:

-During the programme and beyond, Fellows attend a quarterly networking group providing peer learning and support.
-They also have three dedicated mentors for the duration of the programme and the early stages of implementing their agreed research plan.
-Following the end of the programme, Fellows continue to be a part of the alumni network, a long lasting group supporting each other in their research and professional development.
+During the programme and beyond, Fellows attend regular networking sessions with their cohort group, providing peer learning and support.
+They also have access to an alumni Fellowship coach, and expertise from our database of Entrepreneurs in Residence.
+This network of support is maintained following the delivery of the programme to ensure participating Fellows receive appropriate expertise and guidance throughout all stages of their research plan.
+Following the end of the programme, Fellows continue to be a part of the alumni network, a long-lasting group supporting each other in their research and professional development.

-For more information about the fellowship and how to apply, please contact Jo Howorth, Head of Skills Development
+For more information about the Fellowship and how to apply, please contact Amanda Graham, Enterprise Manager (Business and Research).

 Similar opportunities: